Documentation Index

 Operational guidance

 - Store keys server-side only.
-Never in a public SPA bundle, git, or a client-side env var shipped to users.
+Never in a public SPA bundle, git history, or a client-side env var shipped to users.

 - Rotate on suspicion of leak.
-Rotation is free and atomic.
+Rotation is free, atomic, and preserves all tier/topic/limit settings.

 - Use